Berzerk627/SRG/README.md

 # SRG
-aka Some Random games
-A collection of random games I have compiled into HTML files that I'm hosting on github
+aka Some Random games, a collection of random games I have compiled into HTML files that I'm hosting on github